Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Introduction

 \section{Introduction}

-Time Series Forecasting (TSF) is a fundamental challenge in machine learning that drives key innovations across domains such as finance, energy, healthcare, and climate science~\cite{godahewa2021monash}.
-The core task of TSF is to predict future observations by leveraging patterns within historical time-dependent data.
+Long-term Time Series Forecasting (LTSF) is a core machine learning task that aims to predict future observations by using patterns in historical time-dependent data in various domains such as finance, energy, healthcare, and climate science~\cite{godahewa2021monash}.
 Nevertheless, the literature suffers from two significant experimental shortcomings that compromise the fairness and reliability of model comparisons.

-First, in the multivariate TSF learning setting, the historical behavior is modeled using a fixed-length sequence of past observations—known as the \emph{lookback window}—to forecast a set of future values over a given prediction horizon.
-Despite its fundamental role, the choice of lookback window remains surprisingly underexplored in TSF literature.
-Most existing Long-term Time Series Forecasting (LTSF) studies adopt a fixed lookback window (mostly 96) for all models and datasets, often without justification or transparency~\cite{liu24, zeng23, zhang23, yi23, chen23, chen25, lin24, lin25, huang25}.
+First, LTSF models utilize a fixed-length sequence of past observations, the \emph{lookback window} ($L$), for prediction.
+Despite its fundamental role, The lookback window is often set arbitrarily (typically $L=96$) across benchmarks without justification~\cite{liu24,zeng23,zhang23,yi23,chen23,chen25,lin24,lin25,huang25}.

-While this practice simplifies experimental comparisons, it masks a critical reality: \emph{the optimal lookback window can vary significantly across models and datasets, and failing to tune it can lead to misleading conclusions}.
-As demonstrated in~\Cref{fig:lookback_analysis_motivation}, for the weather dataset, the optimal lookback window length differs across various state-of-the-art TSF models.
-Consequently, performance comparisons at a single, fixed lookback window may misrepresent which models are truly state-of-the-art under realistic, well-optimized conditions.
-Comparable studies have been conducted by \citet{zeng23} on the Electricity dataset and by \citet{tong2025efficiently} on the Weather dataset.
-However, unlike previous studies, we explicitly tune all the hyperparameters for each lookback window to generate the figure ensuring reliable comparisons.
+While simplifying comparisons, using a fixed lookback window masks a critical reality: the optimal lookback window varies across models and datasets (\Cref{fig:lookback_analysis_motivation}).
+Fixed-window comparisons may thus obscure which models truly achieve state-of-the-art performance under optimized settings.
+Unlike \cite{zeng23, tong2025efficiently}, our study explicitly tunes all hyperparameters for every lookback window to ensure reliable evaluation.